flintrocks/flint/docs/language_guide.md

 }
 ```

 Fallback functions should only contain "simple" statements, just like initialisers.
 They are called whenever an attempt has been made to call a non-existent function of the containing contract.
 This may happen e.g. if the caller used an incorrect signature for the call.
+Oftentimes the Gas allocation for fallback execution is very low (`2300`), which only allows an [event](#events) to be logged.

 ## Structs

-Structs in Flint are general-purpose constructs that group state and functions that can be used as self-contained blocks.
+Structs in Flint are general-purpose constructs that group state and methods that can be used as self-contained blocks.
 They use the same syntax as defining constants and variables for properties.
-Structure functions are not protected as they can only be called by contract functions, and are required to be annotated `mutating` if they mutate the struct's state.
+Structure methods are not protected as they can only be called by contract functions, and are required to be annotated `mutating` if they mutate the struct's state.

 ### Declaration